RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/getting-started-service-mesh.md

 Repeat the above for inventory and catalog projects.

-> NOTE: the Terminal window in CodeReady Workspaces.
-For the rest of these labs, anytime you need to run a command in a terminal, you can use the CodeReady Workspaces Terminal window.
+> NOTE: For the rest of these labs, anytime you need to run a command in a terminal, you can use the CodeReady Workspaces Terminal window.
+Be sure you're in the correct directory for the command(s) you wish to run!

 ![codeready-workspace-terminal]({% image_path codeready-workspace-terminal.png %})